Creating print ready covers to publisher specs

 • Imprint layer – Contains logos, artwork and barcode boxes specifc to the chosen imprint

-It is important to keep the layers created by GreenLight, but additional layers can be added should they be required as part of the design process.
+It is important to use the layers created by GreenLight, but additional layers may be added should they be required as part of the design process.

 GreenLight icon